NeurodataWithoutBorders/exp2nwb/README.md

 For the two datasets mentioned above, the full sets of supported p-strings is listed in doc/README_p-strings.

 The current implementation of both exp2nwb.py and libexp2dict.py assumes the imput data files are in the HDF5 format.
-Those users who's data are actually stored in MAT format, can use our sctipt
+The experimental data at are actually stored in MAT format, can be converted to HDF5 format using our script
     https://github.com/NeurodataWithoutBorders/mat2nwb/blob/master/mat2h5.py
-in order to convet the MAT files into HDF5 files.

 To see the usage of the script exp2nwb.py, type the name of the script: